Nintex Receives 2020 Tech Cares Award for its COVID-19 Customer Response

 Organisations around the world turned to Nintex for valuable resources and software solutions to quickly improve business processes with process mapping and to automate work with workflow automation, digital forms, RPA and more

-LONDON, Sept.
-23, 2020 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced that TrustRadius has recognised the company's efforts to support Nintex customers and partners during COVID-19, with a 2020 Tech Cares Award.
+AUCKLAND, New Zealand, Sept.
+24, 2020 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced that TrustRadius has recognised the company's efforts to support Nintex customers and partners during COVID-19, with a 2020 Tech Cares Award.
 This award celebrates software vendors that have gone above and beyond to provide their communities, clients and front-line workers with valuable resources and critical support during the pandemic.

 - To access free downloadable Nintex process maps and workflow templates for business continuity, remote work, reopening the workplace, and more visit: https://gallery.nintex.com/